Amenhotep19/parking-lot-counter-go/README.md

 ## Sample Videos

 There are several videos available to use as sample videos to show the capabilities of this application.
-You can download them by running these commands from the `parking-lot-counter-cpp` directory:
+You can download them by running these commands from the `parking-lot-counter-go` directory:

 ```shell
 mkdir resources